ivop/atariterm/README.md

 * F7 Break
 * F8 Caps
 * F9 Exit emulator
-* Alt-, Alt-. and Alt-; map to Control-, Control-. and Control-; respectively.
+* Alt-, Alt-. and Alt-; map to Control-, Control-. and Control-; respectively, becuase the control combination cannot be detected.
+* Alt-h, Alt-i, and Alt-m map to Control-h, Control-i, and Control-m, because they cannot be distinguished from the ASCII controls for BS, TAB and CR.
+In case they clash with the keyboard shortcuts of your terminal emulator, you can also use Alt-[, Alt-], and Alt-\ respectively.
 * Home Clear
-* Arrows are cursor keys
+* Arrows are cursor keys without needing to press Control.

 ##### Screenshots